yairm210/Unciv/docs/Modders/uniques.md

 ??? example  "Can move after attacking"
 	Applicable to: Unit

-??? example  "Transfer Movement to [unit]"
+??? example  "Transfer Movement to [mapUnitFilter]"
-	Example: "Transfer Movement to [Musketman]"
+	Example: "Transfer Movement to [Wounded]"

 	Applicable to: Unit